-I came from South Korea as a foreign student, and fell in love.
-After graduation, I stayed in the U.S., because I got pregnant and my boyfriend planned to get married.
+I came to the U.S. as a foreign student, and fell in love.
+After graduation, I stayed, because I got pregnant and my boyfriend planned to get married.
 But he changed his mind.
 Now I have a son, who was born in the U.S. last year.
 I have heard that the mother of a U.S. citizen is eligible for a green card.
 How soon can I apply?

-You might be able to find a legal way to spend some time in the U.S. in the meantime, such as on a temporary work visa.
-But at this point, given that it sounds like your visa has run out, you will need to return to South Korea to apply for it—people who have fallen out of status in the U.S. cannot, in most cases, change or adjust their status (that is, apply for a new or different right to be in the U.S.) without first leaving the country.
+You might be able to find a legal way to spend some time in the U.S. in the meantime, such as on a temporary, nonimmigrant work visa.
+But given that it sounds like your student visa has run out, you will need to return to your country to apply for another visa.
+People who have fallen out of status in the U.S. cannot, in most cases, change or adjust their status (that is, apply for a new or different right to be in the U.S.) without first leaving the country.
 Your application would have to be made through a U.S. consulate in your home country.

 There is an exception to the rule prohibiting people from changing or adjusting status if they’re not already in the U.S. in legal status.
 It applies to immediate relatives of U.S. citizens who entered the U.S. legally (with inspection, probably with a visa) and will be applying for a green card through that U.S. citizen.
 They are allowed to “adjust status” to permanent resident without leaving the United States.
 That could be you after your child turns 21—but again, if you just stay in the U.S., you are facing a long, not to mention illegal, wait in the U.S. to get to that point.

 People who leave the U.S. or get deported after living here illegally have another problem to worry about.
-People who have more than 180 days of "unlawful presence" in the U.S. and then leave voluntarily will not be allowed to return for three years; those who have more than one year of unlawful presence and then leave or get deported will not be allowed to return for ten years.
+Those who've spent more than 180 days in the U.S. in "unlawful presence" and then leave voluntarily will not be allowed to return for three years.
+Those who have more than one year of unlawful presence then leave or get deported will not be allowed to return for ten years.
 "Unlawful presence" is a special concept in immigration law—it's not exactly the same thing as being out of status, like you are.
 (For details, see Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.)

 As you can see, U.S. immigration matters are highly complicated.
 In fact, if you’re reading this and your situation is not similar to the questioner's—for example, you entered the U.S. without inspection—you should not attempt to analyze your situation based on the guidance provided here.
-By all means see an experienced immigration attorney for a full analysis.
+See an experienced immigration attorney for a full analysis.